eyaroslavsky/GEDCOM/README.md

-# CS555-Project
+# GEDCOM
-CS555 Project from Nick Szegheo, Edward Yaroslavsky, Mark Pipko, and Jerry Yu
+Project from Nick Szegheo, Edward Yaroslavsky, Mark Pipko, and Jerry Yu to practice Extreme Programming (XP) and Scrum methods, while parsing through GEDCOM files and manipulating the data.